m-daniela/chat-app/Notes/work.md

 - https://resources.infosecinstitute.com/topic/padding-oracle-attack-2/
 - enc function - trapdoor function with the nec info being the decryption key

-- Public-key encryption, or asymmetric encryption, is an encryption scheme which uses a public and a private key pair for each user.
+Public-key encryption, or asymmetric encryption, is an encryption scheme which uses a public and a private key pair for each user.
 The public key is known and can be publicly distributed, so sending it through an insecure channel is not an issue anymore, but the private key must be kept secret by the user.
-- To encrypt a message, the sender uses the public key of the receiver, which can be decrypted only using the recipient's private key.
+To encrypt a message, the sender uses the public key of the receiver, which can be decrypted only using the recipient's private key.

-- The security of this encryption scheme resides on the property of the key pair that while knowing the encryption key, it must be computationally infeasible to obtain the plaintext message from a random ciphertext, thus obtaining the decryption key. ?
+The security of this encryption scheme resides on the property of the key pair that, while knowing the encryption key, it must be computationally infeasible to obtain the plaintext message from a random ciphertext, so obtaining the decryption key.

-- Public key encryption is less efficient than symmetric key encryption, so it can be used as a secure channel for key exchange or for encrypting smaller data sets.
+A drawback of public key encryption is that it is less efficient than symmetric key encryption but it can be used as a secure channel for key exchange or for encrypting smaller data sets.

-- Examples of asymmmetric key algorithms, commonly used in popular end-to-end protocols, are the Diffie-Hellman key echange protocol and Elliptic curve based cryptography.
+Examples of asymmmetric key algorithms, commonly used in popular end-to-end protocols, are the Diffie-Hellman key echange protocol and Elliptic curve based cryptography.

 ### Attacks

 **Impersonation**

-- There still remains room for an impersonation attack.
-This means that an adversary can place themselves in the communication between two parties, A and B, and send their public key such that A thinks it was B's public key.
-- In this way, the adversary can decrypt the message, read and/ or alter it before encrypting it with B's key and sending it forward.
+There still remains room for an impersonation attack, meaning that an adversary can place themselves in the communication between two parties, A and B, and send their public key such that A thinks it was B's public key.
+In this way, the adversary can decrypt the message, read and/ or alter it before encrypting it with B's key and sending it forward.

-- This kind of attack can be mitigated using authentication, so guaranteeing that the recipient is the intended one.
+This kind of attack can be mitigated using authentication, so guaranteeing that the recipient is the intended one.

-**Chosen plaintext**
+**Chosen plaintext attack**
 - [wiki](https://en.wikipedia.org/wiki/Chosen-plaintext_attack)
 - [wiki, semantic security](https://en.wikipedia.org/wiki/Semantic_security)

-- The adversary chooses arbitrary plaintext and then is given the corresponding ciphertext and the intention is to reduce the security of the encryption scheme.
+The adversary chooses arbitrary plaintext and then is given the corresponding ciphertext.
+The intention is to reduce the security of the encryption scheme.

-- There are two forms, of this attack:
-  - batch attack - when the adversary knows the plaintext before seeing the ciphertext
-  - adatptive - when the attacker can request other ciphertexts after seeing some ciphertexts of corresponding plaintext
+This attack can be classified further into batch attacks and adaptive attacks.
+In case of a batch chosen plaintext attack, the adversary knows the plaintext before seeing the corresponding ciphertext, while in the adaptive chosen ciphertext attack, the attacker can request more ciphertexts after seeing the ciphertext of corresponding plaintext. /x

-- This vulnerability can be fixed by providing semantic security, meaning that the adversary should not be able to derive anything but negligible information about a plaintext message, given the ciphertext and the public key.
+This vulnerability can be fixed by providing semantic security, meaning that the adversary should not be able to derive anything but negligible information about a plaintext message, given the ciphertext and the public key.
 This property is also called indistiguishability under chosen plaintext attack.

-**Chosen ciphertext**
+**Chosen ciphertext attack**
 - [wiki](https://en.wikipedia.org/wiki/Chosen-ciphertext_attack)

-- This type of attack consists of an adversay that has access to decryptions of chosen ciphertexts and the intention is to obtain the private key.
+In this type of attacks, the adversary has access to the decryptions of chosen ciphertexts and the intention is to obtain the privete key.

-- This type of attacks can be split in two categories:
+It can be split in two categories, too: indifferent or "lunchtime" attack and adaptive attack.
-  - indifferent or lunchtime attacks - the attacker receives the decryptions of any chosen ciphertext.
-These must be chosen before receiving the target ciphertext ???
-  - adaptive attacks - the attacker has access to the victim's **decryption machine**, and may request decryptions of related ciphertext, but not the target ciphertext, based on the previously received plaintext
+The lunchtime attack refers to the fact the the attacker can receive decryptions of any chosen ciphertext until a certain point.
+The term comes from the fact that the attacker has access to the user's device that can decrypt these ciphertexts, which was left unattended.
+In adaptive chosen ciphertext attacks, the adversary is only allowed to choose ciphertexts related to the target one and obtain enough information to decrypt it.

-- To avoid such attacks, the cryptosystem should not provide any decryption oracles, for example.
+To avoid such attacks, the cryptosystem should not provide any decryption oracles, for example.

-- This algorithm is usually used for digital signatures. ?